Object-unital groupoid graded modules: Semisimplicity

-In fact, consider the non-empty collection $\mathcal{M}$ is partially order by inclusion.
-We will show that $\mathcal{M}$ is inductive and by an application of Zorn's Lemma the maximal element of $\mathcal{M}$ is exactly $M$.
+The set $\mathcal{M}$ is partially ordered by inclusion.
+We claim that $\mathcal{M}$ is inductive.
+If we assume that the claim holds, then by an application of Zorn's Lemma, the maximal element of $\mathcal{M}$ is exactly $M$.